 Privacy Risk: Individuals may not be aware that their information may be recorded in ESTA.

-Mitigation: Whenever PII collection is expanded, there is a risk that affected individuals may not know that additional PII will be collected and used in the manner described in this PIA.
+Mitigation: Whenever a PII collection is expanded, there is a risk that affected individuals may not know that additional PII will be collected and used in the manner described in this PIA.

 As such, CBP has published an updated ESTA SORN and this updated ESTA PIA to increase transparency of its operations.